 I Don’t Have Much Money: Do I Really Need a Will in Virginia?

 Many people assume that there’s no need to execute a will if they don’t own real estate or have minimal assets.
 The reasoning is that the cost of having a lawyer assist with preparing, drafting, and executing a will isn’t worth the investment.
-However, this is a mistake: Dying without a will, termed “intestate” in Virginia, can actually cost more money in the end.
+However, this is a mistake: Dying without a will in Virginia, termed “intestate” in Virginia, can actually cost more money in the end.
 Intestacy can cause significant delays in distributing your assets and wrapping up your affairs.
 Developing an estate plan with your attorney helps you avoid these issues.

 Even Nominal Assets Must Be Distributed.